 Gulf of Mannar Marine National Park:

-The Gulf of Mannar Marine National Park in Tamil Nadu has the core area of about 560 sq km within the Gulf of Mannar Biosphere Reserve covering an area of 10,500 sq km on the south east coast of India.
-It covers shorelines of Tuticorin, Rameshwaram, Kanyakumari and Tirunelveli.
+The Gulf of Mannar Marine National Park in Tamil Nadu has the core area of about 560 sq km within the Gulf of Mannar Biosphere Reserve covering an area of 10,500 sq km on the southeast coast of India.
+It covers shorelines of Tuticorin, Rameshwaram, Kanyakumari, and Tirunelveli.
 It is the first Marine Biosphere Reserve in Southeast Asia.
 A total of 92 wild and 9 introduced species of vegetation were recorded in the islands.
 Peculiar animals like Balanoglossus living fossil linking invertebrates and vertebrates is endemic here.
-Sandy shoes of island is feeding ground for five endangered marine turtles- Green turtle, Olive Ridley turtle, Hawksbill turtle, leatherback turtle and Loggerhead turtle.
+Sandy shoes of the island are feeding ground for five endangered marine turtles- Green turtle, Olive Ridley turtle, Hawksbill turtle, leatherback turtle, and Loggerhead turtle.

 Govind National Park:

-The Govind Wildlife Sanctuary situated in the Uttarkashi district of Uttarakhand was first established on 1st of March, 1955.
-It spreads over an area of 957,969 sq kms.
+The Govind Wildlife Sanctuary situated in the Uttarkashi district of Uttarakhand was first established on the 1st of March, 1955.
+It spreads over an area of 957,969 sq km.
 The entire area of the national park is subjected to light to heavy amount of snowfall.
-This park is a home to many endangered animals and its large area along with the contiguous forests of the neighbouring forest divisions help in maintaining genetic diversity.
-The area is very rich in medicinal plants, many of which form the basis for certain live saving drugs.
+This park is home to many endangered animals and its large area along with the contiguous forests of the neighboring forest divisions help in maintaining genetic diversity.
+The area is very rich in medicinal plants, many of which form the basis for certain live-saving drugs.

 Point Calimere Wildlife Sanctuary: